menu

 Overview

 Wilmar is a tiny city located in the state of Arkansas.
 With a population of 383 people and just one neighborhood, Wilmar is the 257th largest community in Arkansas.
-Much of the housing stock in Wilmar was built prior to World War II, making it one of the older and more historic cities in the country.
+Wilmar has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Occupations and Workforce

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Wilmar is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Wilmar isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Wilmar are a mix of both white- and blue-collar jobs.
 Overall, Wilmar is a city of service providers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Wilmar who work in law enforcement and fire fighting (16.30%), maintenance occupations (15.56%), and healthcare suport services (14.81%).

 Setting & Lifestyle